HangfireIO/Hangfire.io/_drafts/hangfire-1.8.0-rc3.md

 ### Storage API Improvements

-**Single time authority**.
+**Single time authority for schedulers**.
 Storage now can act as a time authority for `DelayedJobScheduler` and `RecurringJobScheduler` background processes.
 When storage implementation supports this feature, these components will use the current UTC time of the instance instead of the current server's UTC time.
 This feature makes scheduled processing less sensitive to time synchronization issues.

 **Fewer network roundtrips**.
 A lot of network calls during processing are related to background job parameters.
 Since they are small enough and most aren't updated often, we can cache them in the new `ParametersSnapshot` property of the `JobDetailsDto` and `BackgroundJob` classes.
 The `GetJobParameter` method now supports the `allowStale` argument that we can use to retrieve a cached version instead, eliminating additional network calls.